akashanand93/DeID/README.md

 - There will be two types of clinical notes present in xml files of I2B2 dataset:
     - Only clinical notes (Present in only 2006 DeID SmokingStatus)
     - Clinical notes with ground truth annotations (Present in both 2006 DeID SmokingStatus and 2014 DeID heart disease)
-- There are also different ETls for each of the above types for a perticular dataset.
+- There are also different ETLs for each of the above types for a perticular dataset.
 - Update dataset_to_clinicalnotes.yaml file with your raw dataset paths.
 ```bash
 DeID